Our Therapists

 Carol believes that all behaviour is a form of communication, and she is deeply curious about what each child tries to express.
 She specialises in understanding the connection between body and mind and brings an inclusive, person-centred, and holistic approach to her therapy sessions.
 Carol meets each child and family where they are on their journey, offering support and guidance tailored to their individual needs and goals.

-She holds a Bachelor's in Sports & Physical Education, a Bachelor's in Health Care with a focus on Psychomotor (Play) Therapy, and a Master's in Social Work.
-In addition, she has completed training in Cognitive Behaviour Therapy (CBT), Mindfulness, and Acceptance and Commitment Therapy (ACT).
+Carol holds a Bachelor's degree in Sports & Physical Education, a Bachelor's degree in Health Care with a focus on Psychomotor (Play) Therapy, and a Master's degree in Social Work.
+Additionally, she has completed training in Cognitive Behavioural Therapy (CBT), Mindfulness, and Acceptance and Commitment Therapy (ACT).

-Carol has worked across a variety of therapeutic environments including schools, day-care centres, in-home settings, and clinical practices.
-She is a registered member of the Australian Association of Social Workers (AASW).
+Carol has worked across a variety of therapeutic environments, including schools, day-care centres, in-home settings, and clinical practices.
+She is a registered member of the Australian Association of Social Workers (AASW) and the Behaviour Support Practitioners Australia (BSPA).

-Committed to lifelong learning, Carol stays up to date with the latest developments in the field and is currently working towards obtaining her Behaviour Support Practitioner core registration.
+Committed to lifelong learning, Carol stays up to date with the latest developments in the field.

 Outside of work, Carol enjoys playing sports, playing with her dog Rocky, going on hikes, and travelling.